Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

 \subsubsection{MergeRUCB}

-\citet{ZoWhDe15} consider the problem of finding the Condorcet winner while minimizing the total regret accumulated, when the number of arms is large.
-To reduce the overall number of comparisons carried out, they use the \Algo{MergeRUCB} algorithm which proceeds, in a similar divide-and-conquer strategy as the merge sort algorithm, by first grouping the arms in small batches and then processing them separately before merging them together.
-Further, because of the stochasticity of the feedback the algorithm gets, the local comparisons between two arms within each batch are run multiple times before eliminating loosing arms based on upper confidence bounds of the preference probabilities.
-When the procedure encounters similar arms, the best arm in the batch is used to eliminate them, and if only similar arms are present in a batch or its size becomes small, then the latter is merged with another one with more variety.
-The process ends when only a single arm remains, that is guaranteed, with high probability, to be the Condorcet winner.
+\citet{ZoWhDe15} consider the same problem as in the previous section, but with a special focus on learning scenarios in which the number of available arms is large.
+In order to keep the number of comparisons small, they propose the \Algo{MergeRUCB} algorithm which, using a similar divide-and-conquer strategy as the merge sort algorithm, proceeds by first grouping the arms in batches of a predefined size and then processing them separately before merging them together.
+In particular, only arms within the same batch can be compared with each other, but not arms in different batches.
+Due to the stochastic nature of the feedback, the local comparisons within each batch between two arms are run multiple times before eliminating inferior arms based on upper confidence bounds of the preference probabilities.
+More precisely, an arm is eliminated within one batch if its upper confidence bound on the pairwise winning probability with respect to some arm in the same batch is below $1/2.$ In each time step, \Algo{MergeRUCB} chooses one batch in a round-robin manner, while the choice for the arms compared within one batch is made by choosing one arm uniformly at random and comparing it with its worst competitor, i.e., the arm having the highest chance of leading to an elimination of the first chosen arm.
+In light of this, it is ensured that the batch sizes are reduced quickly, and in turn a merge step can be performed early, which happens as soon as the sum of the batch sizes are below a stage-wise geometrically decreasing threshold, while a stage corresponds to the overall number of conducted merge steps.
+Within one merge step, batches of smaller sizes are grouped together with batches of larger sizes.
+This entire iterative process will eventually end with one single batch left, consisting of only one arm, which is then guaranteed to be the Condorcet winner with high probability.

-Under the assumptions, that there is no repetition of arms, unless they are uninformative, i.e., they provide no useful information and lose to all others, and that at most a third of the arms are uninformative, they provide theoretical performance guarantees in terms of high probability bounds on the total regret accumulated by the algorithm, which is logarithmic in the number of time-steps $ T $ and linear in $ K $, taking the form $ \mathcal{O}(K \log T) $ improving upon the regret bound of \Algo{RUCB} by eliminating the $K^2$ factor.
+For the theoretical analysis of \Algo{MergeRUCB}, it is assumed that for any pair of arms $(a_i,a_j)$ it holds that either their pairwise winning probability is different from $1/2$ (i.e., $\Delta_{i,j}\neq 0$), or they are inferior to any other arm $a_k$ in the sense that $\max\{\Delta_{i,k},\Delta_{j,k}\}<0$ holds.
+If the latter property holds for a pair of arms, then this pair is called \emph{uninformative}.
+The authors assume that at most a third of the arms are uninformative, which guarantees that after a specific number of merge steps at least one arm will be present in the batch in order to eliminate all other arms of that batch.
+Moreover, these assumptions allow one to derive a high probability bound on the cumulative regret of \Algo{MergeRUCB}, which is of the order $\mathcal{O}\Big(\frac{K\log(T)}{ \min_{j \neq i: q_{i,j}\neq 1/2} \Delta_{i,j}^2 } \Big)$, thereby eliminating the additive $K^2$ term in the regret bound of \Algo{RUCB}, as pairwise comparisons are only carried out within the local batches but not ``globally'' as in \Algo{RUCB}.